sadams-rti-org/running-janusgraph-on-ubuntu/README.md

-running-janusgraph-locally
+running-janusgraph-on-ubuntu
 ==========================

-Provides the docker-compose scripts and configuration files along with instructions on how to install and run Janusgraph on linux like machine
+Provides the docker-compose scripts and configuration files along with instructions on how to install and run Janusgraph on ubuntu

 Requirements